w3c/wot/proposals/restructured-scripting-api/intel-proposal.md

 The `listener` argument to `find()` is optional, and when provided, the implementation will add it as a listener to `onthingfound`.
 This is a convenience in order to avoid keeping in mind that starting the discovery is not enough, the developer also needs to add a listener, otherwise won't get a `Thing`.

+Applications can remove the listener from the `onthingfound` event, thereby canceling the discovery in the sense of removing the associated filter and ignoring further discovery results.

 ```javascript
 wot.find({ type: "wot/lightmeter" }, function(event) {
   var thing = event.thing;